-32. Regulations for the Degrees of Master of Philosophy (MPhil) and Doctor of Philosophy (PhD)
+31. Regulations for the Degrees Doctor of Business Administration (DBA)

 1. Introduction

 The purpose of these regulations, and any related policies, guidelines and procedures established by the Open University of Mauritius, is to assure and enhance the quality of education and training of doctoral students, and to create a framework that guides and supports the student and their supervisors.